 If you have good people skills, an interest in homes and an eye for detail, you could have a bright future as a professional home inspector.

-Now you can get 120 hours of training required by Florida and take your proctored exam.
+Now you can get 1120-Hour Pre-Licensing Course required by Florida and take your proctored exam.
 You can complete all 120 hours online and take your exam at you own home!
 Easy and stress-free, and it’s from and Florida owned and operated home inspection school.

 We teach Home Inspection for Florida, not a generic course that will teach you how to dismantle a furnace and about Ice dams.
 We teach you the information you need to know